minprog/platforms/basics/1 workshop/windows/index.md

 We will be using the [_Windows Subsystem for Linux 2_](https://aka.ms/wsl2).

 Note: These instruction are written for Windows 10 and 11.
-If you're using Windows 8 or older please follow [these](/basics/workshop/windows8) instructions.
+If you are using Windows 8 or older please follow [these](/basics/workshop/windows8) instructions.

 # Step 1: Install the Windows Subsystem for Linux